w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/00-introduction.md

 You have acquainted/practiced with **on-premises** solutions

 * You were given a working hardware cluster
-* ... to deploy software applications on Hadoop-based stack
+* ... to deploy software applications on a Hadoop-based stack

 In the perspective of digital transformation, let us guess